How to Start Working Out: A First-90-Days Guide for People Who've Quit Before

 Quick answers for the questions you'll have at 11 p.m.

-If you've read this far, you may have noticed that almost nothing above is about exercises.
+If you've read this far, you've probably noticed that almost nothing above is about exercises.
 That's because the exercises were never the problem.
-The problem is the moment — the Tuesday evening where you're tired and nobody would know if you skipped, the set you end three reps early because no one's counting, the week where the plan breaks and there's no voice in the room saying shrink it, don't skip it.
+The problem is the moment — the Tuesday evening when you're tired and nobody would know if you skipped, the set you cut three reps short because no one's counting, the week the plan breaks and there's no voice in the room saying shrink it, don't skip it.

 Information doesn't show up in that moment.
 Plans don't either.
 A presence does.

-That's the gap we built CoachMoach for — https://www.coachmoach.com/ — an AI coach that's actually there while you train: talking you through the session, counting your reps, adjusting when you're dragging, and matching its style to what you respond to, whether that's a zen master, a drill sergeant, or a scientist — https://www.coachmoach.com/blog/meet-the-7-ai-coaches.
-It costs about five cents a workout, which is cheap for the difference between a plan you have and a plan you actually run.
+That's the gap we built CoachMoach for — https://www.coachmoach.com/ — an AI coach that's actually there while you train: talking you through the session, counting your reps, easing off when you're dragging, and matching its style to whatever you respond to, whether that's a zen master, a drill sergeant, or a scientist — https://www.coachmoach.com/blog/meet-the-7-ai-coaches.
+It costs about five cents a workout — cheap, for the difference between a plan you have and a plan you actually run.

 But honestly?
 Start with the index card.
 Three days a week.
 Never miss twice.
 Week twelve is closer than it looks — and if you want company along the way, you know where to find us.